fcurella/python-datauri/README.md

 'The quick brown fox jumped over the lazy dog.'
 ```

-Note that `DataURI.data` won't decode the data bytestring into a unicode string based on the charset.
+`DataURI.data` will decode the data bytestring into unicode or bytes according to the charset, if present.

 ### Creating from a string